-- A. Operators shall visually inspect all aboveground pipelines for leaks and corrosion on a monthly basis. - B. The operator shall install a leak detection system for oil and gas crude pipelines.
-The system shall include pressure and flow meters, flow balancing, supervisor control and data acquisition system, and a computer alarm and communication system in the event of a suspected leak.
+- A. Operators shall visually inspect all aboveground pipelines for leaks and corrosion on a monthly basis. - B. The operator shall install a leak detection system for crude pipelines.
+The system shall include pressure and flow meters, flow balancing, supervisor control and data acquisition system, and a computer alarm system in the event of a suspected leak.
 Temperature, pressure, and flow shall be monitored at each pipeline entry and exit.
-If any variable deviates by more than 10 percent of the normal operating range, the system shall trigger both audible, communications, and visual alarms.
-Flow balancing shall be conducted every 5 minutes, 1 hour, 24 hours, and 48 hours with the accuracy defined once the system is established and tested and approved by the Petroleum Administrator. - C. The Petroleum Administrator may order such tests or inspections deemed necessary to establish the reliability and integrity of any pipeline system.
-Repairs, replacements, or cathodic protection may be required under the jurisdiction of the California State Fire Marshall (CSFM) for offsite pipelines. - D. Any pipeline that has had a leak resulting in the release of a reportable quantity to any State or Federal agency, shall be pressure tested to verify integrity prior to being placed back into service. - E. Pipe clamps, wooden plugs or screw-in plugs shall not be used for any permanent repair approved by the Petroleum Administrator. - F. Pipeline abandonment procedures shall be submitted to the Petroleum Administrator for review and approval prior to any pipeline abandonment. - G. As per 14 California Code of Regulations Section 1774, a mechanical integrity test shall be performed on all active pipelines that are gathering lines, and all urban pipelines over 4" in diameter, every two years.
+If any variable deviates by more than 10 percent of the normal operating range, the system shall trigger both audible and visual alarms.
+Flow balancing shall be conducted every 5 minutes, 1 hour, 24 hours, and 48 hours with the accuracy defined once the system is established and tested and approved by the Petroleum Administrator. - C. The Petroleum Administrator may order such tests or inspections deemed necessary to establish the reliability of any pipeline system.
+Repair, replacement, or cathodic protection may be required under the jurisdiction of the CSFM for offsite pipelines.

+- D. Any pipeline that has had a leak resulting in the release of a reportable quantity shall be pressure tested to verify integrity prior to being placed back into service. - E. Pipe clamps, wooden plugs or screw-in plugs shall not be used for any permanent repair approved by the Petroleum Administrator. - F. A mechanical integrity test shall be performed on all active pipelines that are gathering lines, and all urban pipelines over 4" in diameter, every two years.
 Pipelines less than 5 years old are exempt from the two year testing requirement.
-These tests shall be performed to ensure the pipeline integrity by using at least one of the following methods:

-- Nondestructive testing using ultrasonic or other techniques approved by the Petroleum Administrator, to determine wall thickness. - 2.
+These tests shall be performed to ensure the pipeline integrity by using at least one of the following methods: - Nondestructive testing using ultrasonic or other techniques approved by the Petroleum Administrator, to determine wall thickness. - 2.
 Hydrostatic testing using the guidelines recommended by API, or the method approved by the State Fire Marshal, Pipeline Safety and Enforcement Division. - 3.
 Internal inspection devices such as a smart pig, as approved by the Petroleum Administrator. - 4.
 Any other method of ensuring the integrity of a pipeline that is approved by the Petroleum Administrator.